Andersonian Library: Services

 The Andersonian Library is split up into several different zones, spread over 5 levels.
 Levels 1, 4 and 5 are designated for silent study.
 Level 3 is the entrance floor and hosts the Library and IT helpdesk as well as the majority of the library's computers, and is designated a 'quiet' study area.
 Level 2 is the group discussion floor and has a number of facilities for group study, such as bookable rooms and large tables.
 A new group study area opened in 2014 as part of the library's ongoing renovation.
 There are small group study rooms, discussion areas, an Assistive Technologies room and Education Resources Centre for the university's education students.

 The Library provides free internet access through the desktop computers, eduroam Wi-Fi, or through a handful of hardwired Ethernet ports.

-The library's 'SUPrimo' catalogue search interface allows students and staff to search the library's database in order to find print or electronic copies of books which the library keeps in stock.
+The library's 'SUPrimo' catalogue search interface allows students and staff to search the library's database to find print or electronic copies of books which the library keeps in stock.
 SUPrimo also allows users to reserve books and requisition material from storage.

 The entrance foyer houses a take-away coffee kiosk, and a branch of the university-run Nourish café.

 For most of the term time the library is open between 07:00 and 00:00 on weekdays, and from 09:00 to 21:00 on Saturdays and Sundays.
 Enquiries services are staffed between 08:30 and 20:30 during the week and from 12:00 until 17:00 at weekends.

 During examination periods the library is open 24 hours a day, seven days a week.

-Notable Collections
+Collections

 The library holds around 3,200 volumes from John Anderson, Alexander Laing and James Young collectively, all from a period between 1490 and the end of the 19th century.
 There is also one incunable of note.
-German and Latin imprints are also available within the library and hold a modest 20 percent and 25 percent respectively.
+German and Latin imprints are also available within the library and hold a modest 20 per cent and 25 per cent respectively.